SilasK/silask.github.io/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm studying the link between alterations in the gut microbiota and the glucose homeostasis in mice using metagenomics and other omics-approaches.
-An internship at Nestlé research center allowed me to learn from experts about children gut microbiota and to realize my first publications.
+I'm fascinated by the microbiome and search for ways to harness it to make us healthier.
+When I learned how complicated it was to sequence and the first human genome, I found metagenomics, the idea of sequencing thousand of microbial genomes at once mind-boggling.
+I'm happy to be part of this endeavor to resolve these enormous puzzles and recover genomes from complicated metagenomes.
+I'm the lead developer of the tool called metagenome-atlas that has the goal to make genome-resolved metagenomics easy and to allow to start in three commands.
-Now, I'm doing a PhD at University of Geneva in the lab of Prof. Mirko Trajkovski and are co-supervised by Prof. Evgeny Zdobnov.
+I'm finishing my PhD at the University of Geneva in the lab of Prof. Mirko Trajkovski, co-supervised by Prof. Evgeny Zdobnov.
-I like to cook with my wife and to dance Salsa, but not both on the same time.
+Besides microbiome analysis at the computer, I'm also hands-on involved by changing the diapers of my two children.
+If there is time, I like to cook with my wife and to dance Salsa, but not both on the same time.